SPYGLASS

 Off-grid living in the redwoods

-Perched in the redwood canopy of Occidental, the Spyglass Treehouse is a one-bedroom off-grid retreat that has achieved the status of California’s most wish-listed Airbnb.
+Perched in the redwood canopy of Occidental, the Spyglass Treehouse is a one-bedroom, off-grid retreat that has achieved the status of California’s most wish-listed Airbnb.
 Guests can soak in forest views through floor-to-ceiling windows, unwind in a cedar hot tub, and luxuriate in an infrared sauna—all while immersed in a handcrafted, nature-rooted dwelling.

 The project showcases YCA’s strengths in bridging design, fabrication, and place-based storytelling: concept iteration for modular off-grid living, integration of amenity systems (sauna, plumbing in remote setting), and a narrative that marries architectural poetics with ecological sensitivity.